Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits: Besov Spaces

-We recall some definitions and standard results regarding the scale of H\"older--Besov spaces on $\bR^d$.
+We recall some definitions and standard results regarding the scale of Besov spaces on $\bR^d$.
 We refer to \cite{bahouri_chemin_danchin_11} for more details.
 We define the Fourier transform, and its inverse on $L^1(\bR^d)$ by setting,

 It is standard that $\cF$ fixes $\cS(\bR^d)$ so we may extend both definitions to the tempered distributions by duality.
 We also recall the definition of a Fourier multiplier.
 For any $f \in \cS^\prime(\bR^d)$ and $\varphi:\bR^d\rightarrow \bR$ measurable and with at most polynomial growth, we define,